The Best Appalachian Trail Hikes in Maryland

 2. Annapolis Rock/Black Rock Cliffs

-Black Rock is located one mile north of Annapolis Rock on the AT.
-It’s not as well marked as the side trail to Annapolis Rock so you’ll want to be aware of the distance you’ve traveled and be on the lookout for a wooden sign with blue lettering.
-There’s a sign for hikers traveling both north and south but they’re on trees several feet above eye level.
-Black Rock isn’t at large as Annapolis Rock but the view from there is equally as impressive with a 180-degree panoramic view looking west.
-From the highest rocks you can still see Greenbrier Lake in the distance.
-Annapolis Rock is by far the busiest of the two overlooks when it comes to hiker traffic, so I think of Black Rock as the perfect spot to stop, rest for a bit and enjoy your favorite trail snacks.
+Black Rock is located one mile north of Annapolis Rock on the Maryland Appalachian Trail.
+You might have a harder time finding the markers on this side trail to Annapolis Rock.
+You’ll want to be aware of the distance you’ve traveled and be on the lookout for a wooden sign with blue lettering.
+You’ll see a sign for hikers traveling both north and south, but they’re on trees several feet above eye level.
+Black Rock isn’t as large as Annapolis Rock but the view from there is equally as impressive with a 180-degree panoramic view looking west.
+From the highest rocks, you can still see Greenbrier Lake in the distance.
+Annapolis Rock is by far the busiest of the two overlooks when it comes to hiker traffic.
+I think of Black Rock as the perfect spot to stop, rest for a bit and enjoy your favorite trail snacks.

 Annapolis Rock/Black Rock Cliffs - Good to Know